Duomigo/deckslash-frontend/README.md

 The app use JWT Tokens as authentication settings.
 We use refresh and access tokens on a regular basis.<br>
 Watch out for CORS.
 Chrome Plugins might be needed.<br>
 Integrate with the backend.
-Website run on [Netlify](https://mojitobooks.netlify.com).
-Have fun with your mojitos.<br>
+Front-end on [Netlify](https://netlify.com) for free.<br>
+Back-end written in Flask can be found at ...